awsdocs/amazon-ec2-user-guide/doc_source/add-repositories.md

 By default, Amazon Linux instances launch with two repositories enabled: `amzn-main` and `amzn-updates`\.
 While there are many packages available in these repositories that are updated by Amazon Web Services, there may be a package that you wish to install that is contained in another repository\.

 **Important**
-These procedures are intended for use with Amazon Linux\.
-For more information about other distributions, see their specific documentation\.
+This information applies to Amazon Linux\.
+For information about other distributions, see their specific documentation\.

 To install a package from a different repository with yum, you need to add the repository information to the `/etc/yum.conf` file or to its own `repository.repo` file in the `/etc/yum.repos.d` directory\.
 You can do this manually, but most yum repositories provide their own `repository.repo` file at their repository URL\.